GeoscienceAustralia/aws-dms-example/README.md

 # DMS Example

-## Creates an example DMS system for replicating an (on-prem) Oracle database to a cloud-based Postgres database.
+## Creates an example AWS DMS for replicating an (on-prem) Oracle database to a cloud-based Postgres database.

 ### terraform-main
 This will create: